 Beulaville is a very small town located in the state of North Carolina.
-With a population of 1,330 people and two constituent neighborhoods, Beulaville is the 367th largest community in North Carolina.
+With a population of 1,125 people and three constituent neighborhoods, Beulaville is the 393rd largest community in North Carolina.

 As is often the case in a small town, Beulaville doesn't have a public transportation system that people use for their commute.

-The per capita income in Beulaville in 2010 was $18,479, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $73,916 for a family of four.
+The per capita income in Beulaville in 2018 was $25,241, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $100,964 for a family of four.
 However, Beulaville contains both very wealthy and poor people as well.
-Beulaville also has one of the higher rates of people living in poverty in the nation, with 32.78% of its population below the federal poverty line.
+Beulaville also has one of the higher rates of people living in poverty in the nation, with 32.68% of its population below the federal poverty line.

-Beulaville is a very ethnically-diverse town.
+Beulaville is an extremely ethnically-diverse town.
 The people who call Beulaville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beulaville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Beulaville include Irish, German, Scots-Irish, and Italian.
+Important ancestries of people in Beulaville include English, Irish, German, Scots-Irish, and Haitian.

 The most common language spoken in Beulaville is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Polish.